0xsequence/sequence.js/README.md

    ready to make a release, then go back to step 2.

 6. Run `yarn test` to double check all tests pass
-7. Run `yarn version-packages` to bump versions of the packages, and then commit+merge the version.
+7. Run `yarn version-packages` to bump versions of the packages
+8. Commit files after versioning.
+This is the commit that will be published and tagged.
-8. Run NPM_CONFIG_OTP=PUT_OTP_CODE_HERE `yarn release`.
+9. Run NPM_CONFIG_OTP=PUT_OTP_CODE_HERE `yarn release`.
 If the 2FA code timesout while publishing, run the command again with a new code, only the packages that were not published will be published.

 ## NOTES